 The Foolish knew and trusted the what, and the Wise knew and trusted the who.
 In reality, then, the Wise Virgins were going out to meet a different master from the one the Foolish were going out to meet.
 The Foolish were going out to meet a master of their own imagination.
 The Wise were going out to meet the master who really was.

 With one exception, everything that the Foolish did, the Wise did also.
 But Jesus called them Foolish because of what they did not do.
 They did not bring extra oil.
 And they did not bring extra oil because they did not know the bridegroom.
-In John 17:3, Jesus prayed, "This is eternal life, to know you, the only true God, and the one you sent, Jesus Christ."
+In John 17:3, Jesus prayed, “This is eternal life, that they may know you, the only true God, and Jesus Christ, whom you have sent.”
 May God grant us all the grace to truly know Him and His Son, and to live with them forever in peace.